mautic/user-documentation/docs/contacts/preference_center.rst

 .. vale on

-Now in the landing pages list, the icon with the cog icon indicates that the page is a Preference Center.
+Now in the Landing Pages list, the icon with the cog icon indicates that the Page is a Preference Center.

 .. image:: images/pref7.png
     :align: center
-    :alt: Screenshot of Preference
+    :alt: Screenshot of Preference Center showing icon to denote a Preference Center

 |

-When viewing a Preference Center page, there is a header indicating its purpose and the page URL isn't available, only the preview URL.
+When viewing a Preference Center Page, there is a header indicating its purpose and the Page URL isn't available, only the preview URL.

 .. image:: images/pref8.png
     :align: center
-    :alt: Screenshot of Preference
+    :alt: Screenshot of Preference Center with the preview URL only

 |